caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *int*, *optional*, *default = 24*

-    Number of facets to use, same as Facets-NFacets.
+    Number of facets to use, same as Facets-NFacets parameter of DDFacet.

   **weight_column**